 President Trump has named Senator Markwayne Mullin of Oklahoma, Texas’ neighboring state, as Noem’s replacement.

-Big Bend Border Wall opponents hope that his familiarity with their state, coupled with the growing rebellion in solidly red counties along the border (whose votes Republicans may need to hang onto a Texas US Senate Seat that may be in play following this week’s primaries), will finally help their voices be heard in the White House.
+Big Bend Border Wall opponents hope that his familiarity with their state, coupled with a growing rebellion in solidly red counties along the border (whose votes Republicans will need to hang onto a Texas US Senate Seat that may be in play following this week’s primaries), will finally allow their voices to be heard in the Trump White House.

 Do you think a “Border Wall” should be built in the Big Bend?